Officials charge Long Beach women who allegedly made racially-charged threats to neighbors - NewsBreak

 A 52-year-old man was sentenced Wednesday to life in prison without the possibility of parole for his part in chasing down and fatally shooting a marijuana dispensary worker with a cash-filled backpack in Santa Ana.

-Suspect arrested after terrifying Beverly Grove home invasion robbery of elderly woman
+Home invasion suspect arrested after 71-year-old woman is pistol-whipped in Beverly Grove robbery

-LOS ANGELES - A suspect was arrested the day after a senior citizen was zip-tied, pistol-whipped, and robbed inside her home in the affluent Beverly Grove area in broad daylight, authorities said.
-PREVIOUS COVERAGE: Woman zip-tied, pistol-whipped and robbed inside her Beverly Grove home in broad daylight.
-Officers with the...
+A suspect has been arrested in connection with a violent home invasion robbery in Beverly Grove, during which a 71-year-old woman was tied up and pistol-whipped, authorities said.

 glendaleca.gov